 FIGURE 2.
 The posterior density for the 3-faces die example with a mean spot count of 2.5, N = 60, and prior weights of (1,1,1).
 Because of the normalization constraint, the third variable (not shown) is given by $\theta_3 = 1 - \theta_1 - \theta_2$ .

 The figure, from C&S, shows that the probability mass is concentrated close to the subspace defined by constraints, and becomes increasingly so as N increases.
-Bayesian inference tells us nothing on the distribution inside the subspace.The only information inside the subspace comes from priors.
-3. The kangaroo problem with an extended contingency table attributes (number of values):
+Bayesian inference tells us nothing on the distribution inside the subspace.

+3. The kangaroo problem with an extended contingency table

+attributes (number of values):